frenetic-lang/tutorials/02-OxRepeater.md

 You will now add rules to the switch's flow table to have the switch process packets itself.

 For this part, continue building on the naive repeater you wrote above.

-> Build on `ox-tutorial-solutions/Repeater1.ml` if necessary.
+Build on `ox-tutorial-solutions/Repeater1.ml` if necessary.

-#### Programming Task

-Fill in the `switch_connected` handler in your program, using the following as a template:
+Your task is to write a `switch_connected` handler in your program, using the following as a template:

 ```ocaml
 let switch_connected (sw : switchId) : unit =